karl-run/karl.run/src/pages/posts/spring-boot-schema-first-graphql/index.md

 }
 ```

-When adding parameters to a query, simply add them to your implementation signature.
+When adding parameters to a query, simply add them to the method signature of your implementation.

 ```java
 @Component